guillermoSb/notes/Libros/Learning Domain Driven Design.md

 Domain events are used by Aggregates to publish some actions that have happened.
 For example `ticketAssigned, postCreated, postLiked`.
 Other aggregates or parts of an applications can subscribe to those events and react to them.

 ### Domain Services
 Is an object without state that implements business logic.
+Domain services are most used for calculations.